clarisse-lau/readthedocs/docs/source/sections/office_hours.rst

 Do you need assistance with getting started?
 Questions on merging your research with cancer data in the cloud?
 Or possibly help with troubleshooting?

-We have **virtual Office Hours on Tuesdays and Thursdays** for any questions or discussions you may have.
+We have **virtual Office Hours on Tuesdays and Thursdays** for any questions you may have on ISB-CGC functionality or data that you may have.
 We look forward to speaking with you.

 .. list-table::